Armanj88/PasswordManager/README.md

 # Some information about usage
 1. You have to run this program as administrator to use it.
 2. At the first, this program will ask you a password.
 Enter _**admin**_ to open program.
 Then you can change this password.

+# Author inforamtion
+Author of this program is Arman Jamshidi.
+You can contact with this email: [jamshidiarman1388@gmail.com](jamshidiarman1388@gmail.com)